digikar99/numericals/README.md

 The project intends to offer a numpy-like (not exactly numpy!)
 API and equivalent performance for high performance number crunching.
 This is enabled by the use of SIMD using libraries like [BMAS](https://github.com/digikar99/bmas) backed by [SLEEF](https://sleef.org/) as well as [BLAS](http://www.netlib.org/blas/).
 This is further coupled with multithreading using [lparallel](https://lparallel.org/).

+It provides mainly two ASDF systems: `numericals` for use with `cl:array` and `dense-numericals` for use with [dense-arrays:array](https://github.com/digikar99/dense-arrays), that is to say, wherever possible functionality in `numericals` attempts to output `cl:array`, while wherever possible, `dense-numericals` attempts to output `dense-arrays:array`.

+At the moment, primary work is happening under `dense-numericals`, so it has slightly greater functionality than `numericals`; raise an issue if you'd like to shift the focus to `numericals`.

 ## Functionality So Far

 Performant functionality so far includes: